 What is Mold?

-Molds are forms of fungi found year round both indoors and outdoors.
+Molds are naturally occurring forms of fungi found year round both indoors and outdoors.
 Outdoors, molds live in the soil, on plants, and on dead or decaying matter.
 Another common term for mold is mildew, even though mold and mildew are actually different kinds of fungus.
 Mold growth is encouraged by warm and humid conditions, although it can grow during cold weather.
 There are thousands of species of mold, and they can be any color.
 Many times, mold can be detected by a musty odor.
 Most fungi, including molds, produce microscopic cells called “spores” that spread easily through the air.
 Live spores act like seeds, forming new mold growths (colonies) with the right conditions.
 All of us are exposed to fungal spores daily in the air we breathe.

 Should I Be Concerned with Mold in my Home?